Rayhane-mamah/Tacotron-2/README.md

 # Tacotron-2:
 Tensorflow implementation of DeepMind's Tacotron-2.
 A deep neural network architecture described in this paper: [Natural TTS synthesis by conditioning Wavenet on MEL spectogram predictions](https://arxiv.org/pdf/1712.05884.pdf)

+This Repository contains additional improvements and attempts over the paper, we thus propose **paper_hparams.py** file which holds the exact hyperparameters to reproduce the paper results without any additional extras.

+Suggested **hparams.py** file which is default in use, contains the hyperparameters with extras that proved to provide better results in most cases.
+Feel free to toy with the parameters as needed.

+DIFFERENCES WILL BE HIGHLIGHTED IN DOCUMENTATION SHORTLY.

 # Repository Structure:
 	Tacotron-2